Profile and Focus Areas

 Inequality and Diversity

-As part of the Focus Area “Inequality and Diversity”, research deals with social, economic and cultural inequalities in different societies as well as the importance and promotion of diversity.
-For example, it examines how factors such as gender, ethnicity, social background, religion, sexual orientation and disability influence individual life chances, access to education and the labor market as well as political and social participation.
-The aim is to understand the causes and consequences of inequality and to develop strategies to promote equal opportunities and inclusion.
+The Focus Area “Inequality and Diversity” addresses social, economic and cultural inequalities as well as the importance and promotion of diversity.
+It examines, for example, which role the distribution of income or wealth plays in different economies and how social and demographic factors affect individual opportunities, access to education and the labor market as well as political and social participation.
+The aim of the research is, on the one hand, to understand the causes and consequences of inequality and, on the other, to develop strategies to promote equal opportunities and inclusion.